DeepLcom/google-sheets-example/README.md

 #### Inline formula options

-Google Sheets also allows you to specify ranges in a formula using the `{opt1, val1; opt2, val2; ..}` syntax, for example:
+You can also pass the options to the DeepLTranslate function directly using the `{opt1, val1; opt2, val2; ..}` syntax, for example:

 ```=DeepLTranslate(A1,,"de",,{"tag_handling", "xml"; "ignore_tags", "ignore,a,b,c"})```